wncc/learners-space/Machine Learning/Week 4/README.md

 When modeling a classification problem where we are interested in mapping input variables to a class label, we can model the problem as predicting the probability of an example belonging to each class.
 In a binary classification problem, there would be two classes, so we may predict the probability of the example belonging to the first class.<br/>
 Therefore, under maximum likelihood estimation, we would seek a set of model weights that minimize the difference between the model’s predicted probability distribution given the dataset and the distribution of probabilities in the training dataset.
 This is called the cross-entropy. <br/> <br/>

 **Cross Entropy Loss and Mean Squared Loss(MSE)** are the losses we use of classification and regression problems respectively.
 To know the reasons behind chck this [video](https://www.youtube.com/watch?v=2ca_K2rgNVA).
-PS: since, this is a nptel video i would suggest watching on 1.5x speed or higher xD
+PS: since, this is a NPTEL video i would suggest watching on 1.5x speed or higher xD

-### **Back
+### Back Propagation

+Under Back Propagation, we use the loss calculated using loss function to make currections to our model.
+For this, we use Gradient Descent and then update our parameters accordingly.
+Here, are some really awesome videos to make your understanding much clear.
+- To visualize how gradient descent helps in improving results watch this [video](https://www.youtube.com/watch?v=IHZwWFHWa-w)
+- To get an intuition about what we do in Backpropagation, watch this [video](https://www.youtube.com/watch?v=Ilg3gGewQ5U)
+- To understand the calculus involved in backpropagation, watch this [video](https://www.youtube.com/watch?v=tIeHLnjs5U8&t=530s)

+We keep on repeating these steps for many epochs to decrease value of cost function and increase accuracy.